fbpx Skip to content

 Causes of Choking

 There are two openings at the back of the mouth.
-The first is the esophagus – the pathway that takes food to the stomach.
+The first is the esophagus (food pipe) – the pathway that takes food to the stomach.
 The trachea is the second opening that takes the air we breathe to our lungs.
 The trachea has a flap called the epiglottis to prevent food from entering our lungs.

 Our trachea branches out into two, because air needs to reach both the left and right lungs.
 These branches get narrower as they approach our lungs, and objects can get stuck where the airways narrow.
 Larger objects can also get stuck higher up in the trachea, near the vocal cords.

-In adults, choking can be caused when the swallowing mechanism is slowed down by medications taken for certain illnesses (e.g., Parkinson’s), by old age, or alcohol consumption.
+In adults, choking can be caused when the swallowing mechanism is slowed down by medications taken for certain illnesses (e.g., Parkinson’s), by old age, or by alcohol consumption.
 Usually, choking is caused by carelessness, including eating in a hurry, not chewing properly, and eating while talking or laughing.

 Choking can be caused by a variety of things from what we eat and how we eat it to allergic reactions.
 It is important to keep choking hazards away from small children and infants such as coins, marbles, hard candy, etc. If a person starts to choke, they will show clear signs of choking.